Providence Art Galleries, Museums, Supplies & More

 Whether you are trying to find private lessons or group classes for kids, teens, or adults the best Providence art schools are:

-In 1992, Carolyn and Don Simon founded the East Side Art Center.
-Initially, twenty-six pupils – adults and children – flocked to Sunrise Corporation’s second-floor art studio, which specializes in graphics and marketing.
-Since then, they’ve had students come from as far as New Bedford, Brookline, Newport, Westerly, and Woonsocket to attend lessons.
-Their previous seminars in Florence, Italy, and Block Island drew participants from all around the world.
+In 1992 Carolyn and Don Simon founded the East Side Art Center in your area when twenty-six pupils, both adults and children, flocked to Sunrise Corporation’s second-floor art studio which specializes in graphics and marketing.
+Since then they’ve had students come from as far as New Bedford, Brookline, Newport, Westerly, and Woonsocket to attend lessons plus their previous seminars in Florence, Italy, and Block Island drew participants from all around the world.

 The goal was to become the top paint + sip experience near you when Muse Paintbar launched its first location in 2012.
-What they want to achieve was a pleasant and relaxed atmosphere in which everyone could take up a paintbrush and create something beautiful.
-It is fair to say that because of the ‘sipping’ these are more casual art classes than some of the others.
+What they want to achieve was a pleasant and relaxed atmosphere in which everyone could take up a paintbrush and create something beautiful and it is fair to say that because of the ‘sipping’ these are more casual art classes than some of the others.

 Studios For Rent Near You